Article Badge Image

 The best part:

-Sometimes you can reduce your annual premium by simply asking
+Sometimes, you can reduce your annual premium by simply asking

 5. Avoid Safety Hazards

-Be mindful that your home insurance policy might increase if your property poses a safety risk.
+Remember that your home insurance policy might increase if your property poses a safety risk.

-Unknown to some, your insurance company might charge a higher premium if you have a backyard pool, a trampoline, and even a treehouse.
+Unknown to some, your insurance company might charge a higher premium if you have a backyard pool, a trampoline, and a treehouse.

-And if you have a pool, you might be able to negotiate a cheaper rate by installing a fence around the pool and adding a gate lock.
+If you have a pool, you might be able to negotiate a cheaper rate by installing a fence around the pool and adding a gate lock.

 6. Buy a Security System